 Sunlight gives life and is energizing.
-Unfortunately, the message to avoid the sun is widespread and now 3 out of 4 Americans are deficient in vitamin D. Learn more about the benefits of sunlight and how to Soak Up More Sun in a healthy way.
+Unfortunately, the message to avoid the sun is widespread.
+Now 3 out of 4 Americans are deficient in vitamin D. Learn more about the benefits of sunlight and how to Soak Up More Sun in a healthy way.

-Spending time with positive people is good for your mood, your spirit, and even helps you live a longer healthier life.
+Spending time with positive people is good for your mood and your spirit, and even helps you live a longer healthier life.
 At the same time, it energizes you and keeps you in a more enthusiastic state.

 You may be thinking… I breathe every minute of my life and I’m still tired.
 Well, you may be used to shallow breathing, which prevents you from getting enough oxygen throughout your body.
 Deep breathing is a different story.
 It’s deeper and forces more oxygen into your cells, which slows heart rate, lowers blood pressure, and improves circulation, consequently, providing more energy to your body.